qcri-social/AIDR/Output.md

 # Overview

-The aidr-output module provides query and subscription interfaces for examining items collected by aidr-collector and tagged by aidr-tagger.
+The aidr-output module provides query and subscription APIs that allow users to see the items collected by aidr-collector and tagged by aidr-tagger.

 In both cases, aidr-output reads the items from a Redis interface.

 ## Query interface